brown-band/website/README.md

 Welcome to the repository for the Brown Band!

-TODO:

-- [ ] figure out what to do with `_redirects`

 ## Documentation

 (this whole thing is probably somewhat out of date, so if you see any issues please correct them)

 ### Getting Started

 This site is a static site powered by [Eleventy (11ty)](https://www.11ty.dev) and hosted on [TBD].
 That means that the files in this repository are transformed by a build script producing a folder full of plain HTML files that any static site host can serve.
+If [TBD] ceases to exist, you should have a wide variety of competitors to choose from.
+Hopefully.

-To get started, make sure you have [Node.js](https://nodejs.org/en/) installed.
-I recommend using something like [nvm](https://github.com/nvm-sh/nvm) (or my favorite, [asdf](https://asdf-vm.com)), which will automatically pick up the `.node-version` file in this repo and prompt you to install that version of Node.
+To get started making updates to the website, make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com) installed on your computer.
+I recommend using something like [nvm](https://github.com/nvm-sh/nvm) (or my favorite, [asdf](https://asdf-vm.com)), which will automatically pick up the `.node-version` file in this repository and prompt you to install that version of Node.

-In a terminal, run `npm install` from this project’s directory to install most dependencies.
-You can run one of several scripts via `npm run`:
+In a terminal, run `git clone https://github.com/brown-band/website` to copy the website to your computer.
+Then open a terminal to the folder that this README file is in, and run `npm install` to install most dependencies.
+Once that finishes, you can run one of several scripts via `npm run`:

 - <code>npm run **start**</code> (or `npm start` for short): Runs Eleventy in development mode, starting a local server and rebuilding whenever you change a file.
 Open https://localhost:8080 to view the website locally!
 - <code>npm run **build**</code>: Runs Eleventy once, outputting the generated site in the `public` folder.
 Run this before uploading the contents of that folder to a static site host.
 (There’s typically no need for you to do this, since a new build will be automatically triggered whenever you push updated code to GitHub)
 - <code>npm run **format**</code>: Runs [Prettier](https://prettier.io) to ensure consistent code and document formatting.
 Ideally, set up your code editor to run Prettier whenever you save a file — check out their [editor integration docs](https://prettier.io/docs/en/editors.html) or search your editor’s package manager for a “Prettier” package.
 - <code>npm run **start:book**</code> and <code>npm run **build:book**</code>: like `npm start` and `npm run build` but for the script book.
 See below!

-(Note: I put the current LTS version of Node.js into the `.node-version` file — feel free to update it at any time (after checking to make sure the new version still works right!))

 ### File organization

 - `assets`: miscellaneous static files (i.e. images, JS, CSS, and anything else that you need that isn’t a page)
+  - `handle-password.js`: checks the password provided for encrypted pages (currently just `recordings.html`)
+  - `recordings.js`: renders the decrypted recordings page on the client side and enables playback.
-- `book`: handles printing the script books given to seniors at graduation
+- `book`: handles printing the script books given to seniors at graduation.
+See below for details.
 - `book-html`: the output directory for `npm run book:*`, not checked into Git.
 - `buttons`: contains folders for each class year.
 See below for more detailed instructions.
-  - `buttons/*/labels.yml`: contains a mapping from college name → button description
+  - `buttons/[year]/labels.yml`: contains a mapping from college name → button description for that year
 - `config`: things that make Eleventy work the way we want.
 Includes functionality common to both the book and the website.
+  - `build-css.js`: Slims down Bootstrap by removing unused CSS classes.
+It should pick up most things you use automatically, but if you dynamically add Bootstrap classes using JS, make sure to add them to the `safelist` so they work properly.
+  - `filters-shortcodes.js`: Contains all the custom additions to the Nunjucks template language.
   - `index.js`: various config things.
 If you’re adding new config, consider putting it here unless it only applies to the website (i.e. not the book)
   - `remark-directives.mjs`: [remark](https://remark.js.org) plugin for handling custom syntax used in scripts
-  - `script.js`: Creates collections of the scripts for every semester (used to render the script pages) and a list of those collections (used to render the scripts homepage).
+  - `scripts.js`: Creates collections of the scripts for every semester (used to render the script pages) and a list of those collections (used to render the scripts homepage).
 - `data`: contains a combination of static data (`.yml` files) and scripts that produce the relevant data for the website (`.js` files)
   - `people/*.yml`: lists the section leaders, appointed positions, conductors, and members of band board.
   - `buttons.js`: scans the `buttons` folder and formats the buttons for display on the buttons page